 If there’s nothing to hang fairy lights from, then buy some outdoor lamps instead.
 They provide lovely ambient light for your evenings in the garden.

-Accessories are an important part of any garden space.
+Accessories are an important part of any garden space and outdoor decor.

 There’s no point buying expensive items if they’re going to rot and break in no time.
 For fair weather destinations, it’s less of a problem.
 For anywhere that inclement weather is common, it’s a definite cause for consideration.